opencog/learn/scm/gram-class/README.md

 The merge code that is in current use can be found in `gram-majority.scm`.
-It forms "in-groups" (or "clubs" or "cliques": exclusive groups whose memebers share common traits.)
-The in-groups are formed by nominating a set of similar words (per the similarity metric) and then determining the membership of specific disjuncts by majority voting (so that the majoriy of the club members have that disjunct in common.)
+It forms "in-groups" (or "clubs" or "cliques": exclusive groups whose members share common traits.)
+The in-groups are formed by nominating a set of similar words (per the similarity metric) and then determining the membership of specific disjuncts by majority voting (so that the majority of the club members have that disjunct in common.)
 This algorithm is not based on information theory principles, but is relatively easy to implement, and seems to work well.